Federated Clustering: An Unsupervised Cluster-Wise Training for Decentralized Data Distributions: Results

 \textit{Experiment Setup}.
-In this series of experiments, we explore how data overlap influences the performance of our methodology.
-We analyze the effects of data overlap at three distinct levels: 0 (no overlap, the default assumption), 0.3 (moderate overlap), and 0.5 (high overlap).
-For instance, a 0.3 overlap means that when clients clusters are initialized from the same data distributions, the 30\% of the samples of that cluster is in common.
-We utilize the EMNIST dataset as reference, maintaining a \textit{dirtiness} level of 0.3.
+This experiment investigates how data overlap among clients influences the performance of FedCRef.
+We evaluate three levels of overlap: 0 (No Overlap): The default assumption where clients have completely disjoint data partitions.
+0.3 (Moderate Overlap): 30\% of the samples in clusters from the same data distribution are shared among clients.
+0.5 (High Overlap): 50\% of the samples in clusters from the same data distribution are shared.

+For consistency, we use the EMNIST dataset as the reference and fix the dirtiness level at 0.3 to isolate the impact of overlap on clustering performance.
-\textit{Results Analysis} In all the overlap settings, the proposed method consistently identifies the correct number of communities aligned with the number of global data distribution K without any wrong associations.
-The count of isolated clusters notably decreases by the end of the process, but the most significant reduction occurred in the high overlap condition, where isolated clusters dropped from 90.167 to 1.333.
-Table~\ref{tab:overlap:clusters} summarizes these final clustering outcomes, while the detailed trends over iterations can be seen in Figure~\ref{fig:overlap:trends}.

-The final ACC demonstrates relevant performance improvement as data overlap increases, as shown in Table~\ref{tab:overlap:uacc}.
-With no overlap, the final ACC is 0.903; this rises to 0.955 with moderate overlap (0.3) and further increases to 0.976 with high overlap (0.5).
-The improvement in ACC, calculated as the percentage increase from initial to final values, is 28.816\% with no overlap, 36.234\% with moderate overlap, and 39.23\% with high overlap.
-Additionally, the 95\% confidence intervals for ACC become narrower with increased overlap, indicating enhanced precision in the final accuracy measurements.
-These results are also very close to the accuracy obtained with the perfect association baseline.
+\textit{Results Analysis} Across all overlap conditions, FedCRef consistently identifies the correct number of communities ($|G|$), aligned with the true number of global data distributions ($|U|$), without any incorrect associations.
+The number of isolated clusters significantly decreases throughout the process, with the most substantial reduction occurring under high overlap, where isolated clusters dropped from 90.167 to 1.333.
+Table~\ref{tab:overlap:clusters} summarizes these clustering outcomes, while Figure~\ref{fig:overlap:trends} illustrates the trends over iterations.
+Table~\ref{tab:overlap:uacc} shows that final ACC improves as data overlap increases.
+With no overlap, the final ACC is 0.903, rising to 0.955 with moderate overlap (0.3) and 0.976 with high overlap (0.5).
+The relative accuracy improvement from the initial condition follows the same trend: $+28.82\%$ for no overlap, $+36.23\%$ for moderate overlap, and $+39.23\%$ for high overlap.
+Moreover, the 95\% confidence intervals for ACC become narrower with increasing overlap, indicating greater precision in final clustering accuracy.
+Notably, these results closely approximate the perfect-association baseline, further validating the effectiveness of the approach.

-These findings indicate that an increased degree of data overlap in federated unsupervised learning scenarios enhances both the accuracy and the precision of clustering outcomes.

-The fact that data overlap helps precision of clustering is expected, as clients see more homogeneous samples, and therefore the models trained on local data are more precise when used on other clients' datasets.
-However, we wish to remark on the notable performance achieved by our method, even in the case of no overlap, which is the most challenging configuration.